JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_10.md

 Let us follow the example of the Master who, as Saint John of the Cross poetically wrote a few centuries ago, “pouring out a thousand thanks, he passed through these thickets with ease.”
 He poured out a “thousand thanks” in a small area of the planet marked by wars, and his followers can continue to pour out a “thousand thanks,” despite everything.

 The power of this kingdom will consist neither in the strength of armies nor in the might of riches, but rather in the glory of the divine spirit who will come to instruct the minds and rule the hearts of the born-again citizens of this heavenly kingdom, the children of God.
-This is the brotherhood of love where righteousness reigns and whose battle cry will be: Peace on earth and good will among all men.
-[UB 140:1.3](/en/The_Urantia_Book/140#p1_3)
+This is the brotherhood of love where righteousness reigns and whose battle cry will be: Peace on earth and good will among all men. <a id="a151_409"></a>[UB 140:1.3](/en/The_Urantia_Book/140#p1_3)

 Let us trust then in the change of our planet, in the transforming power of the little Davids.
 Let us trust in ourselves.